bluesky/bluesky/docs/tiled.md

 ## Run a Production Tiled Server

-In production, PostgreSQL is recommended for database storage, for both the "catalog" database and the "storage" of tabular data.
+In production, PostgreSQL is recommended for database storage.
+To use Tiled with Bluesky, two databases are needed: one for the metadata "catalog" and one for "storage" of tabular data extracted from Bluesky Event documents.

+A PostgreSQL instance (server) can hold multiple separate "databases", so running a single instance is sufficient for our requirements.

 ### Run a PostgreSQL database